mochang2/info-sec/info-sec-project/README.md

 As you have seen, SQL injection can attack the database that typically contains all the interesting and critical data for applications.
 This is why SQL injection is a common attack.
 If this vulnerability is not defended well, the web server will be no different from the simple text.
 Therefore, we should always try to prevent vulnerabilities from threats, and if security patches are made, we should make a habit of checking them carefully.

 __Countermeasures for SQL injection__
 The best way to prevent SQL injection is to check input values.
-Checking inputs at front-end can be detoured easily using web proxy tools, so doing at back-end is necessary.
+Checking inputs at frontend can be detoured easily using web proxy tools, so doing at backend is necessary.
 In the case of Django, do not send queries to the database via 'raw', but rather process logins with functions such as 'authenticate' as recommended in the official document.
 This function essentially blocks various SQL injection.
 In addition to Django environment, there are various ways to prevent SQL injection.
 In APM environment, for example, there are functions in PHP language, which escape reserved special characters(#, ', " etc).
 Or simply, only authorized characters can be entered using a whitelist policy.
 Other ways to prevent SQL injection, according to OWASP, is to use prepared statments or stored procedures.
 Also, giving least privileges to accounts which run the web server to prevent falsification of the database is a good countermeasure.
 </br>